 Dec

 At Tooth Architect Dental Care, we know that conditions such as temporomandibular joint disorder, sometimes known by its acronym TMJ/TMD, can impact one’s day-to-day life.
-With treatment using Botox injections, many of our patients can find relief!
-Let’s take a look at the use of Botox for the treatment of TMJ disorder, readily available at the practice of Dr. Shiva Talebi.
+Botox injections can provide relief for a lot of our patients!
+Let us examine the application of Botox for the treatment of TMJ disorder, which is easily accessible at Dr. Shiva Talebi’s office.

 Using Botox injections for TMJ/TMD has several benefits, including the following: